Converting Celsius to Fahrenheit: A practical guide

 The difference between Celsius and Fahrenheit isn't just about arbitrary numbers; it reflects different approaches to defining temperature scales.
 Celsius is a decimal scale, neatly dividing the range between water's freezing and boiling points into 100 equal intervals.
 This makes it inherently more logical and easier to work with in scientific calculations.

 Fahrenheit, on the other hand, has a more complex history.
-Its original zero point was based on a brine solution (a mixture of ice, water, and ammonium chloride), which freezes at a lower temperature than pure water.
-This choice, while historically significant, makes the scale less intuitive for many modern users.
+That's why its original zero point was based on a brine solution (a mixture of ice, water, and ammonium chloride), which freezes at a lower temperature than pure water.
+Still, this choice, while historically significant, makes the scale less intuitive for many modern users.
 The differing intervals and zero points necessitate the conversion formula to bridge the gap between the two systems.

 Practical Applications: Why Celsius-to-Fahrenheit Conversion Matters